Let us present to you our epic DIY Beer Garden Tour of Munich! The perfect compromise between exercising and relaxing on a sunny summer Sunday.

 The route starts with a stroll through the English Garden and ends at the Augustiner-Keller, ideally located near the Hauptbahnhof so you can drunkedly stumble into whatever train you need to get home.

-After a wander through the garden, (don’t worry that’s the longest you will have to go between beers on this expedition), you will arrive at Hirschau Beer Garden.
-With some large trees for shelter and often a band playing on Sundays, it’s a great second stop before you refuel for the long arduous trek all the way to the other-side of the motorway.
+To kick it off, you will arrive at the Hirschau Beer Garden.
+With some large trees for shelter and often a band playing on Sundays, it’s a great location to begin your long arduous trek all the way to the other-side of the motorway.

 Note: the playground is for kids only.
 Trust us.